Email signature format: How to structure a clear and effective email signature

 • A longer legal disclaimer to address privacy and compliance requirements

-Industries such as healthcare often require more detailed disclaimers, which are typically placed at the bottom of the signature so they do not interfere with the main contact information.
+Industries such as healthcare often need more detailed disclaimers, typically placed at the bottom of the signature so they don't interfere with the main contact information.

 Brand-focused email signature format